Sibanye-Stillwater to buy-back 5% of shares, raising the bar on peer group investor returns - Miningmx

 SIBANYE-Stillwater has unveiled a share buy-back programme equal to 5% of its issued share capital and worth a total of just under R10bn at the current price of the company – up 12% since May 26.

-Neal Froneman, CEO of Sibanye-Stillwater, said the capital return programme would not replace the company’s dividend policy which is to pay 15% of normalised earnings.
+Neal Froneman, CEO of Sibanye-Stillwater, said the capital return programme would not replace the company’s dividend policy which is to pay 25% to 35% of normalised earnings.
 It said in February it would pay a R10.7bn final dividend after recommencing the payout at the interim stage in August.

 A total of 147.7 million shares would be bought between Wednesday (June 2) and April 6 in 2022, it said.